ExpediaGroup/apiary-data-lake/VARIABLES.md

 EOF
 ```

-Each semicolon-demlimted section will create a new statement entry in the bucket policy's `Statement` array.
+Each semicolon-demlimited section will create a new statement entry in the bucket policy's `Statement` array.
 Each comma-delimited section will create an entry in the
 `Condition` section of the `Statement` entry.
 For the above example, the `Statement` and `Condition` entries would be:
 ```
     "Statement": [